c4pt000/QR-single-serve-fountain-any-food/README.md

+# 2 refills for 1.00 as an addon item to allow 2 extra pours

 # to stop unlimited drinks from any fountain machine
 # maybe a charge on refills 35 cents per cup
 # except water which pours free